okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/submit-app/main/index.md

 ### Configure protocol or tool-specific settings

 You can submit protocol support details all together or asynchronously.
 For example, if your application currently only supports SCIM, you can create the submission with the SCIM protocol details.
-Later, when you add Workflows Connector capabilities to your application, you can return to your integration submission to include Workflows Connector support.
+Later, when you add Workflows connector capabilities to your application, you can return to your integration submission to include Workflows connector support.

 > **Note:** If you don't see the protocol or tool-specific settings you want in this section, select the **Instructions for** dropdown menu on this page.